 The Institute says the most commonly addictive foods are those high in sugar, flour, fat, grains and salt or some combination of these ingredients.
 They describe the most common addictive eating behaviors as bingeing, purging and volume eating.

 The Yale Food Addiction Scale, a questionnaire based on diagnostic substance dependence criteria, was designed to assess and diagnose food addiction.
-Their criteria is based on an inability to control consumption of sweets, starches, salty foods, high fat foods, and sugary drinks.
+Their criteria is based on an inability to control the consumption of sweets, starches, salty foods, high-fat foods, and sugary drinks.

 An article on the diagnosis and treatment of food addiction published by the Danube Symposium of Psychiatry also found strong similarities between food addiction and drug, alcohol and other addictive behaviors and recommend similar treatment approaches.